OrensteinLab/PrimerDesigner/docs/PD-mul_Greedy.md

 Results are written to the specified output directory.
 The output includes a summary CSV containing:
-	•	total runtime
+	- total runtime
-	•	memory usage statistics
+	- memory usage statistics
-	•	efficiency of the primer sets
+	- efficiency of the primer sets
-	•	selected primer set for each protein

 A JSON file containing the optimal primer-selection paths for each protein is also produced.